cuba/PiuPiu/README.md

 ## Encoding

-NetworkKit has some convenience methods for you to encode objects into JSON and add them to the `BasicRequest` object.
+PewPew has some convenience methods for you to encode objects into JSON and add them to the `BasicRequest` object.

 ### Encode JSON `String`
 Since this is a JSON Request, this string should be encoded as JSON.